Skip to main contentSkip to main navigationSkip to footer content

 Transfer Credits

 A maximum of 6 transfer credits can be used to satisfy the 18 credit hours requirement.
-Approved courses taken at other universities or through participation in the Study Abroad program may be included as part of the minor by petition to the program director.
+Approved courses taken at other universities or through participation in the Study Abroad program may be included as part of the minor by petition to the director.

 Language Study